Before the PhD defence can take place, the following 9 steps first need to be taken care of.

 - At a maximum, half of the total number of points can be obtained in 1 competence category;

-- Your file meets all requirements as laid out in the faculty PhD regulations (specific requirements might apply, e.g. mandatory courses, max. points per category, etc.);
+- Your file meets all additional specific requirements as laid out in the faculty PhD regulations (e.g. mandatory courses, max. points per category, etc.);

 Submitting your completion file to the Antwerp Doctoral School